mu-semtech/mu-project/TUTORIALS.md

 - Defined a JSONAPI through which we can access our emails, using the standard mu.semte.ch stack
 - Built a custom service which fetches the emails from our mail account and inserts them into the triplestore using the right model

+You can test this set-up by sending mails to the email address your code is looking at, then sending a GET request to our service at `localhost:8888/fetchMails`.
+You should see logging of the mails found and you can look at the data in the triplestore at `localhost:8890/sparql`.

 Now we will use these services in combination with the delta notifier, to discover which emails were inserted into the database, and to perform reactive computations on it.

 #### Mu-authorization and the delta-notifier